avivmag/Reactor-And-Thread-Per-Client-Frameworks/README.md

 For the Client side:
 1. Kubuntu - this program was tested only on kubuntu, but it probably can be ran on any other known gcc compatible operating systems. https://kubuntu.org/getkubuntu/</br>
-(The following are for those who which to compile the files themselves)
+(The followings are for those who want to compile the files themselves)
 2. GNU make
 	https://www.gnu.org/software/make/
 3. g++ compiler